Chapter Thirty Three VI

 Amaya grins mischievously, “Can we do yoga now and life lessons later?”

-Janah laughs, usually a giggler, it took a real sucker punch to make her laugh this way, “Get out of the jeans, Daphne will find some sweats, you need room to move.”
+Janah laughs, usually a giggler, it took a real sucker punch to make her laugh, “Get out of the jeans, Daphne will find sweats, you need room to move.”

 I cut off a pair of cotton sweats, and get one of Janahs’ yoga tops.
 Amaya changes, bounces back into the big room.